 Throwing shade and breaking limbs

-Luckily, late this winter, the owner of the neighbouring property finally decided to cut down the two oak trees.
-Both were diseased, and began to become a hazard with their frequently-dropping limbs.
-I guess the final decision was made after a third of one of the trees broke off, and smashed another neighbour’s fence, shed and back porch.
+Luckily, late in the winter of 2019, the owner of the neighboring property finally decided to cut down the two oak trees.
+Both were diseased, and starting to become a hazard with their frequently-dropping limbs.
+I guess the final decision was made after a third of one of the trees broke off, and smashed another neighbor’s fence, shed and back porch.

 So now that adequate sunlight and those nasty, acidic leaves were no longer an issue, I started working on expanding the vegetable garden – back to it’s original 25′ x 40′ size.